V0lk3n/V0lk3n.github.io/writeup/DeadSecCTF-2023/DeadSecCTF2023-WriteUp.md

 ![3-DoubleHome](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/24bfba4e-c37d-4592-80e8-931809ee9ddd)

 We got the content of the home page as answer!
 Great.
-Now let's try to recover the flag whic is located on "hehe.txt".
+Now let's try to recover the flag which is located on "hehe.txt".

 ```
 url = 127.0.0.1/hehe.txt